chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 A "branch" is an active line of development.
 The most recent commit on a branch is referred to as the tip of that branch.
 The tip of the branch is referenced by a branch head, which moves forward as additional development is done on the branch.
 A single git repository can track an arbitrary number of branches
 </blockquote>

 Lets understand what a branch is.
 A branch is nothing but a mere pointer to some commit.
 Seriously, that is it.
+That is what makes branches in Git so lightweight and use-n-throw type.
 You may say `HEAD` was exactly this.
 You are right.
 The only difference being that `HEAD` is just one (because at a given time you are only on a single commit) but branches can be many, each pointing to a commit.

 The **'master' branch**